Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Background

-Our method was implemented on the Stable Diffusion 1.5 model, which represents the predominant text-to-image models for LoRA applications.
-Stable Diffusion operates in the latent space of an autoencoder, where an encoder $\mathcal{E}$ converts the input image $x$ into a lower-dimensional latent code $z = \mathcal{E}(x)$.
-The decoder $\mathcal{D}$ then reconstructs this latent back into the image space, achieving $\mathcal{D}(z) \approx x$.
-Upon having a trained autoencoder, Stable Diffusion employs a diffusion model \cite{ddpm} that is trained within the latent space of the autoencoder.
-The training process involves gradually adding noise to the original latent code $z_0$ over time, leading to the generation of $z_t$ at timestep $t$.
-A UNet \cite{unet} denoiser, denoted as $\epsilon_{\theta}$, is trained to predict the noise added to $z_0$.
-The training objective is formally expressed as:
+\textbf{Diffusion models.} Our method is implemented on the Stable Diffusion 1.5 (SDv1.5) model, a state-of-the-art text-to-image generation framework for LoRA applications.
+Stable Diffusion operates in the latent space of an autoencoder, comprising an encoder $\mathcal{E}$ and a decoder $\mathcal{D}$.
+The encoder maps an input image $x$ to a lower-dimensional latent code $z = \mathcal{E}(x)$, while the decoder reconstructs the image from this latent representation, such that $\mathcal{D}(z) \approx x$.
+The core of Stable Diffusion is a diffusion model~\cite{ddpm} trained within this latent space.
+The diffusion process gradually adds noise to the original latent code $z_0$, producing $z_t$ at timestep $t$.
+A UNet-based~\cite{unet} denoiser $\epsilon_{\theta}$ is trained to predict and remove the noise.
+The training objective is defined as:

-where $c(\mathcal{P})$ represents the conditional information and $\mathcal{P}$ is the text prompt fed to the text embedding model.

-In Stable Diffusion, the sequential embedding of CLIP \cite{radford2021learning} model $c$ is supplied to a UNet network through a cross-attention mechanism, serving as conditioning to generate images that adhere to the provided text prompt $\mathcal{P}$.
-The cross-attention layers perform a linear projection of $c$ into queries ($Q$) and values ($V$), and they map intermediate representations from UNet to keys ($K$).
-Then, the attention at time $t$ is calculated as $A_t = \mathrm{Softmax}(QK^\intercal / \sqrt{d})$.
-Notably the attention map at timestep $t$, $A_t$, can be reshaped into $\mathbb{R}^{h \times w \times l}$, where $h$, $w$ represents the resolution of the feature map, which can take values from $\{16\times16, 32\times32, 64\times64\}$, and $l$ corresponds to the sequence length of the text embedding.
-In our work, we primarily focus on the $\{16\times16\}$ attention maps, as they have been identified by Hertz et al. \cite{p2p} as the most semantically meaningful attention maps.
+where $c(\mathcal{P})$ represents the conditional information derived from the text prompt $\mathcal{P}$.
+Stable Diffusion employs CLIP~\cite{radford2021learning} to embed the text prompt into a sequence $c$, then fed into the UNet through cross-attention mechanisms.
+In these layers, $c$ is linearly projected into keys ($K$) and values ($V$), while the UNet's intermediate representation is projected into queries ($Q$).
+The attention at time $t$ is then calculated as $A_t = \mathrm{Softmax}(QK^\intercal / \sqrt{d})$.
+These attention maps $A_t$ can be reshaped into $\mathbb{R}^{h \times w \times l}$, where $h$ and $w$ are the height and width of the feature map (typically $16\times16$, $32\times32$, or $64\times64$), and $l$ is the text embedding sequence length.
+Our work utilizes the $16\times16$ attention maps, which capture the most semantically meaningful information~\cite{p2p}.